MoncefDj/AI-DS-Masters/1st semester/Data exploration and visualization/notes/notes.md

 In the region of Sidi Bel Abbes, the following behaviors were observed:

-- We have noticed that it is possible to draw a line that can divide the plot into two distinct parts.
+- We have noticed that it is possible to draw a line that can divide the plot of `FFMC, DMC, DC, BUI`into two distinct parts.
   ![s_tsp_note](s_tsp_note.png)

 - Behavior 1 includes Temperature, FFMC, DMC, ISI, BUI, and FWI.
 Please refer to the image "sidi bel abbes behavior 1" for more details.